Slyyoursenpai/Labelhub-Testing---Selenium/README.md

 Use Cases tested include Signup/Login and Account Creation for different roles such as Admin, Annotator etc, Group Creation, Project Creation, Annotation, Validation, and Labelling processes.
 For full details check **Wiki Section**.

-This was done as a project under the Software Quality and Assurance course (CSE434) at North South University.